Tipu Aziz: Career

 In February 2006, Aziz came to public prominence in the UK when he spoke out in favour of the use of animals in medical research to several hundred demonstrators during a rally held by Pro-Test, a new British group set up to promote the construction by Oxford University of a new biomedical centre in which research on animals, including primates, will be conducted.
-Aziz is one of two Oxford neurosurgeons who sit on the Pro-Test committee.
+Aziz was one of two Oxford neurosurgeons who sat on the Pro-Test committee.
 Pro-Test was formed to counter SPEAK, an animal rights organisation aiming to end vivisection in the UK.

 In March 2006, he came to public attention again when he defended the use of animals in cosmetics testing, which is banned in Britain.
 His comments were described as "perhaps unfortunate" by one colleague.

 Research interests

-Aziz's work involves inducing Parkinsonian symptoms in monkeys, either surgically or using drugs, then switching off the symptoms using electrodes he has implanted in their brains.
-During development of his techniques he has used around 30 monkeys in tests over 20 years, and many believe that as many as 40,000 people around the world have benefitted from the techniques.
+Aziz's work involved inducing Parkinsonian symptoms in monkeys, either surgically or using drugs, then switching off the symptoms using electrodes he has implanted in their brains.

+During development of his techniques he used around 30 monkeys in tests over 20 years, and many believe that as many as 40,000 people around the world have benefitted from the techniques.

 The Guardian writes that some patients have described the surgery as "miraculous".
 In a 2006 BBC Two documentary Monkeys, Rats and Me: Animal Testing, animal rights philosopher Peter Singer described Aziz's research as "justifiable" on utilitarian grounds.
 Singer later clarified his statement saying that it would only be justified, in his opinion, if Aziz were willing to do the same experiments on humans of a similar mental capacity.

-Aziz has said that the emphasis of his future research will be upon viral, gene, and stem cell therapy to treat Parkinson's and similar movement disorders.
+Aziz said that the emphasis of his future research would be upon viral, gene, and stem cell therapy to treat Parkinson's and similar movement disorders.